aneasystone/github-trending/README.md

 ## Html

+* 【2023-07-28】[mazzzystar / api-usage](https://github.com/mazzzystar/api-usage) - Track your OpenAI API token usage & cost.
+* 【2023-07-28】[theonlyNischal / Ultimate-Notes-Books-Resources-for-NCIT](https://github.com/theonlyNischal/Ultimate-Notes-Books-Resources-for-NCIT) - Curated list of notes, books and other resources for the student of Nepal College of Information and Technology(NCIT) - Pokhara University, Nepal
 * 【2023-07-27】[digitalinnovationone / santander-dev-week-angular-home](https://github.com/digitalinnovationone/santander-dev-week-angular-home) - Repo base para live de Angular da Dev week
 * 【2023-07-26】[restincode / restincode](https://github.com/restincode/restincode) - A memorial site for Hackers and Infosec people who have passed
 * 【2023-07-26】[jsmsj / sa-drive](https://github.com/jsmsj/sa-drive) - An alternative of Shared drive/teamdrives.
 Utilises the 15gb storage of each service account.
 The more service accounts you have, the more storage you will get.
 With 100 service accounts you can get about 1.46TiB of storage.